-13. Books and Other Instructional Material
+14. Books and Other Instructional Material

 Students shall be provided with a selected number of textbooks and other instructional material as determined by the Institute.
+On completion of studies, arrangements will be made for sending 20 kilos of such material to the student's home country by sea transport, if this is necessary.

-As part of the programme, each student is required to submit a research paper between 10,000 and 15,000 words which, upon evaluation of the current national legislation, proposes a roadmap or plan of action to ensure the development of national legislation which effectively implements IMO instruments and other internationally agreed maritime legal standards.
+As part of the programme, each student is required to submit a research projectbetween 10,000 and 15,000wordswhich, upon evaluation of the current national legislation, proposes a roadmap, or plan of action to ensure the development of national legislation which effectively implements IMO instruments and other internationally agreed maritime legal standards.
 The topic selected by each student should relate to some aspect of the programme, but it is expected that it will be relevant to the student's own country or region.
 Students are therefore encouraged to bring with them any materials that would be useful for such purpose, in particular any domestic textbook concerning public or private maritime law.